Masticophis flagellum flagellum

-Masticophis flagellum flagellum, commonly known as the Eastern coachwhip, is a subspecies of M. flagellum, a nonvenomous, colubrid snake, endemic to the southern United States.
+Masticophis flagellum flagellum, commonly known as the eastern coachwhip, is a subspecies of M. flagellum, a nonvenomous, colubrid snake, endemic to the southern United States.

 Distribution

 The subspecies ranges from North Carolina to Florida in the east, and from eastern Kansas to eastern Texas in the west.
 They are notably absent from the Mississippi Delta, which divides their range into two separate groupings.
+Within their distribution, they are consistently associated with open, sandy upland habitats such as pine savannas.

 Description

 Adults are long and slender, ranging from 50 to 72 in in total length.
 The longest on record was 102 in.
 They are among North America's largest native snakes.
 The head and neck are usually black, fading to tan posteriorly.
 Some specimens may lack the dark head and neck pigmentation.
 Their smooth scales and coloration give the appearance of a braided whip, hence the common name.
+Eastern coachwhips have diurnal foraging specialization and are most active during the day.

 Habitat

 The subspecies can be found in a wide variety of habitats, but is most abundant in the southeastern coastal plain.
 Its preferred habitat includes sandy pine woodlands, pine-palmetto flatwoods, cedar glades, and along creeks, marshes and swamplands.
-M. flagellum adults and juveniles can be found in suburban neighborhoods where development encroaches on favorable habitats A study done in southwestern Georgia found that the average home-range for the coachwhip is around 102.9 ± 28 ha.
+M. flagellum adults and juveniles can be found in suburban neighborhoods where development encroaches on favorable habitats.
+A study done in southwestern Georgia found that the average home-range for the coachwhip is around 102.9 ± 28 ha.
 As they are open canopy specialists, coachwhips are good at returning to habitats soon after fires.

-Behavior & diet
+Behavior and diet

-The Eastern coachwhip is an active, fast-moving snake.
-This colubrid snake can reach speeds up to 5.8 km/h with their streamlined body ^{4}.
+The eastern coachwhip is an active, fast-moving snake.
 It is diurnal and hunts it prey by smell and sight.
 It frequently hunts with its head raised above the ground and vegetation, and unlike most snakes, visually locks onto its prey's position before capture.
-Eastern coachwhips do not constrict their prey but will manipulate it to eat head first^{4}.
+Eastern coachwhips do not constrict their prey.
 Following capture, the snake swallows its prey alive.
 It has strong jaws with rows of small, inward slanting teeth.
 It has sometimes been observed to beat its prey against the ground in an apparent effort to stun it prior to swallowing.
 Prey items include birds, large insects, lizards, other snakes, and small mammals.
 This snake has also been observed feeding on carrion.

 Reproduction

-The breeding seasons spans from June through August, in which females produce one clutch of 4-24 eggs with an average of 11.
+The breeding season spans from June through August, in which females produce one clutch of 4 to 24 eggs with an average of 11.
 Males reach sexual maturity at age 1 whereas females do not attain sexual maturity until age 3.
 Courtship behavior from males instigates copulation with a female, which can last up to 130 min.
 Mating system is polyandrous, meaning that although females will only produce one clutch of eggs, they will mate with multiple males over the breeding period.
 Males have been observed displaying territorial behavior in an attempt to prevent any further copulation from other males.
 The gestation period is around 77.5 days after which the female lays the eggs in a small animals burrow, no parental care is shown.